Foghorn Therapeutics to Presen - GuruFocus.com

 About Foghorn Therapeutics

-Foghorn Therapeutics is discovering and developing a novel class of medicines targeting genetically determined dependencies within the chromatin regulatory system.
-Through its proprietary and scalable Gene Traffic Control platform, Foghorn is systematically studying, identifying and validating potential drug targets within the chromatin regulatory system.
-The company is developing multiple product candidates in oncology with two currently being investigated in clinical studies.
+Foghorn® Therapeutics is discovering and developing a novel class of medicines targeting genetically determined dependencies within the chromatin regulatory system.
+Through its proprietary scalable Gene Traffic Control® platform, Foghorn is systematically studying, identifying and validating potential drug targets within the chromatin regulatory system.
+The Company is developing multiple product candidates in oncology.
 Visit our website at www.foghorntx.com for more information on the company, and follow us on Twitter and LinkedIn.

 Forward-Looking Statements